Sdamirsa/IBD-ICD/README.md

 ### Used in:
 - [TiLense-4BlackBox-VLM](https://github.com/Sdamirsa/TiLense-4BlackBox-VLM) to test the validation of a model-agnostic approach for explaining important regions for prediction tasks, when using vision language models.

+## Team

+- Shabnam Shahrokh; shabnamshahrokh@gmail.com; 0000-0002-3420-5608
+- Dorsa Alijanzadeh; Dorsa.alijanzadeh@gmail.com; 0000-0002-8568-133X
+- Ghasemzade
+- Seyed Amir Ahmad Safavi-Naini; sdamirsa@ymail.com; 0000-0001-9295-9283

+_Images are provided by the Research Institute for Gastroenterology and Liver Diseases and the example images adhered to the ethical approval of Shahid Beheshti University of Medical Sciences (IR.SBMU.RIGLD.REC.1401.044)._